cube-drone/arkham_gameslab/wasteland/rules.md

 SUPPLY
 -----

-Emplacement Deck ( Represending locations that your Survivors must capture and defend ) Survivor Deck ( Representing your Survivors )
+- Emplacement Deck ( Represending locations that your Survivors must capture and defend )
+- Survivor Deck ( Representing your Survivors )
-Common Salvage Deck ( Representing useful items your Survivors will accumulate ) Rare Salvage Deck ( Represing very useful items your Survivors will accumulate ) Crisis Deck ( Representing awful things that happen while you explore Locations ) Catastrophe Deck ( Representing awful things that happen at night. ) Mutation Deck ( Representing awful things that happen when you are too irradiated )
+- Common Salvage Deck ( Representing useful items your Survivors will accumulate )
+- Rare Salvage Deck ( Represing very useful items your Survivors will accumulate )
+- Crisis Deck ( Representing awful things that happen while you explore. )
+- Catastrophe Deck ( Representing awful things that happen at night. )
+- Mutation Deck ( Representing awful things that happen when you are too irradiated )

-Survivor Tokens
+- Survivor Tokens
-First Player Trophy
+- First Player Trophy
-4 Colours of Dice
+- 4 Colours of Dice

 WIN/LOSE
 --------

 This is a limited co-operative game.
-Players win by staying alive to the end.
+Players win by staying alive for 7 days.

-All players lose if no Survivors remain alive, or if every Emplacement in the Settlement is damaged.
+All players lose if no Survivors remain alive, or if every Emplacement in the Settlement is destroyed.

 GAME START
 ----------